nathaneltitane/terminal/README.md

 Welcome to Terminal!

-A collection of shell scripts, templates, dotfiles and utilities.
+A collection of shell scripts, templates, dotfiles and utilities to make your Linux-based system experince a breeze!

+Terminal uses [Frobulator](https://github.com/nathaneltitane/frobulator) to streamline the scripts and make redundant code a thing of the past.

 Some Terminal files can be found being used in the following projects: